 Women’s empowerment is central to our goals

 Population Matters advocates actively for women’s empowerment.
 We believe that all women should have the right to determine whether or not they want to have children, along with all other human rights.
 This includes the right to access and use contraception without discrimination or control.
 Women and girls deserve equal access to education, full political rights, the ability and freedom to gain employment and to have every right and opportunity men do.
 We also know that where they have those, fertility almost always falls.

 Population Matters promotes reduced consumption as well as population stabilisation

 Population Matters aims to achieve a sustainable future in which all humans and wildlife thrive.
 In order to achieve that, people must take action to address not just total population size but consumption too.
 While birth rates are comparatively low in most developed nations, each individual consumes at rates which are unsustainably high.
-For that reason, Population Matters advocates mindful lifestyles and supports the development and usage of technology in order to reduce waste and improve efficiency.
+For that reason, Population Matters advocates sustainable lifestyles and supports the development and usage of technology in order to reduce waste and improve efficiency.
 We also advocate for smaller family sizes, which immediately and effectively reduce consumption by reducing the number of new consumers.

-Developing countries do not consume at the same unsustainable levels as the rich at present, and indeed many of their citizens live in dire poverty.
+People in developing countries do not consume at the same unsustainable levels as the rich at present, and indeed many of their citizens live in dire poverty.
 They have a right to economic development.
 In developing countries, population growth is often high, caused by an unmet need for contraception and a lack of women’s empowerment.
 Large families make it more difficult to escape poverty.
-Empowering people to control their fertility and limiting population growth will help to achieve the global Sustainable Development Goals and also to ensure that in a world in which fewer people are poor, there are enough resources for all in the future.
+Empowering people to control their family sizes and limiting population growth will help to achieve the global Sustainable Development Goals and also to ensure that in a world in which fewer people are poor, there are enough resources for all in the future.